The CBD Rollerball That Soothes My Quarantine Aches & Pains

 My migraines have also been more painful than usual, so when I feel like I need more than coffee and an OTC pain reliever, this comes in clutch.
 I've started massaging the oil into my temples with moderate pressure.
 I even graduated to rolling it through my scalp, over areas that feel particularly tense, and within minutes, the pressure on my head significantly subsides, making it more bearable to sleep or catch up on TV.

 Along with CBD, the magic mixture also has eucalyptus, peppermint, and rosemary oil so if I close my eyes and take a deep breath, the scent alone makes me feel like I've escaped my apartment for a trip to the spa or yoga class.
 I like to think of it as a little slice of zen during these uncertain times.
-While it'll be a while before life goes back to normal, and I can enjoy the fingers of a masseuse kneading my back, this magic rollerball will be in my back pocket for when quarantine aches attack — and beyond.
+While it'll be a while before life goes back to normal and I can enjoy the fingers of a masseuse kneading my back, this magic rollerball will be in my back pocket for when quarantine aches attack — and beyond.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.